The Get Grounded Foundation

 Our 501(c)(3) Get Grounded Foundation provides one-year community grants for new or expanded, innovative or entrepreneurial programs or projects within an existing, qualified nonprofit that directly support the healthy development of at-risk youth in the Denver Metro area in the areas of child abuse and neglect, youth behavioral health or childhood hunger relief.

-Since its inception in 2015, the Get Grounded Foundation has granted nearly $30,000 and is proud to have supported the important work of a variety of outstanding local community programs providing services to at-risk youth in Denver including the Autism Society of Colorado, the Denver Indian Family Resources Center, Mount Saint Vincent, PlatteForum, the Rocky Mountain Children’s Law Center, Tennyson Center for Children and Zuma’s Rescue Ranch.
+Since its inception in 2015, the Get Grounded Foundation has granted approximately $50,000 and is proud to have supported the important work of a variety of outstanding local community programs providing services to at-risk youth in Denver including the Autism Society of Colorado, Child Advocates - Denver CASA, the Denver Indian Family Resources Center, the EDC - African Community Center of Denver, Mount Saint Vincent, PlatteForum, the Rocky Mountain Children’s Law Center, Share Our Strength's Cooking Matters Colorado, Tennyson Center for Children and Zuma’s Rescue Ranch.